ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/victim_attributes/create.rst

         "value": "Attribute value goes here"
     }

-Refer to the `Available Fields <#available-fields>`_ section for a list of available fields that can be included in the body of a POST request for the ``victimAttributes`` object.

 For example, the following query will create an Attribute and add it to the Victim with ID 2:

 .. code::